firefly-iii/docs/docs/docs/firefly-iii/features/reports.md

 # Reports

-TODO cleanup

 Firefly III offers a variety of financial reports that can help you keep track of your finances.
 Each report has a certain scope that you can set to your liking:

 * The asset accounts involved.
 * The date range: from 1 day to 20 years
 * Optionally, the budgets, categories or tags

-This way you can create the exact cross section of your finances you need.
+This way you can create the exact cross-section of your finances you need.

 ## URL options

-The URL's for reports look something like this: `/reports/default/1,2,3/20180101/20180131`.
+The URLs for reports look something like this: `/reports/default/1,2,3/20180101/20180131`.

 * `default` denotes the report type
 * `1,2,3` is the list of asset accounts included in this report.